Sex and Intimacy

 Surgeries, Stomas, and Scars: Sex After IBD Procedures

-People with ostomies, J-pouches, or rectal surgeries can and do have satisfying sex lives.
+People with ostomies, J-pouches, or rectal surgeries can and do have satisfying sex lives - see information here for navigating sexual health and bottoming/anal with colorectal surgery in IBD!

 Communication, creativity, and the right tools (like stoma covers or different positions) can help restore intimacy.

-If you’ve had anal or pelvic surgery, get guidance from your surgeon or a pelvic floor physical therapist trained in LGBTQ+ health before resuming anal sex.
+If you’ve had anal or pelvic surgery, get guidance from your surgeon or a pelvic floor physical therapist trained in LGBTQ+ health before resuming anal sex if you are unsure.

-IBD can come with a few scars - from things like G tubes, to stomas to laparoscopic surgery scars - these can all impact our body image and confidence.
+IBD can come with a few scars, from things like G tubes, to stomas to laparoscopic surgery scars and these can all impact our body image and confidence, but don’t let it get you down!

 You aren’t alone in this - I have a G tube scar myself!
 But the most important thing is that the person you are connecting with doesn’t see your scars as something to be ashamed of - as you shouldn’t either.
 Having scars means you overcame and survived something big, and that’s important and should be celebrated!